HASS-Taskforce-University-of-Melbourne/python-humanities-lesson/_episodes/01-starting-with-data.md

 ### Alex's Processing

 Alex is a researcher who is interested in Early English books.
 Alex knows the EEBO dataset and refers to it to find data such as titles, places, and authors.
-As well as searching for titles, they want to create some exploratory plots and intermediate datasets.
+As well as searching for titles, Alex wants to create some exploratory plots and intermediate datasets from the raw data.

 Alex can do some of this work using spreadsheet systems but this can be time consuming to do and revise.
 It can lead to mistakes that are hard to detect.

-The next steps show how Python can be used to automate some of the processes.
+The next steps show how Python can be used to automate some of these processes.

 As a result of creating Python scripts, the data can be re-run in the future.